Configure compute (legacy)

 SSH allows you to log into Apache Spark clusters remotely for advanced troubleshooting and installing custom software.

-For a related feature, see Web terminal.
+For a related feature, see Run shell commands in Databricks web terminal.

 This section describes how to configure your AWS account to enable ingress access to your cluster with your public key, and how to open an SSH connection to cluster nodes.